Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 (Heads up – if all you ever do is work on your relationship and it still sucks most of the time, you are probably not with the right person).

-Back onto my original point.
+Back to my original point.
 Relationships take work.
 You need to take the other person’s feelings into account, you have to be considerate, you have to remember stuff (like birthdays and anniversaries and the like) and you will have to make some compromises.
 Plus about a thousand other things.

 14. Do you know how to fight fair?

 No surprise here folks but couples fight.
-They disagree, argue and debate (sometimes rather loudly).
+They disagree, argue, and debate (sometimes rather loudly).

 Do you know how to fight fair?

-Do you know how to have a rational, calm discussion with no name calling?
+Do you know how to have a rational, calm discussion with no name-calling?
 Do you know how to keep your temper in check and not fly off the handle at the smallest things?

-Acting like a child and trying to get payback on your partner might get a laugh in television sitcoms but in real life its toxic, harmful to your relationship and not funny.
+Acting like a child and trying to get payback on your partner might get a laugh in television sitcoms but in real life it’s toxic, harmful to your relationship, and not funny.